constellationcolon/essayer/_zettel/202101200401-animals-farmed.md

 fallout from our insatiable appetite for cheap meat, from the intensive farming industry that feeds it.

-A nod to George Orwell's *Animal Farm* [{% cite animal-farm %}], in which the pigs, leaders of the communist animals, are finally revealed to be no different than the capitalist humans they had rebelled against in the first place.
+A nod to *Animal Farm* [{% cite animal-farm %}], in which the pigs, leaders of the communist animals, are finally revealed to be no different than the capitalist humans they had rebelled against in the first place.

 The metaphor cuts deep.
 Possibly deeper than Orwell himself first intended.
 For to look directly at the graphic inhumanity of modern farming [{% cite